vardhan1192/Rabo-Statement-Processor/README.md

 2. Under Select wizard, select 'Check out Maven Projects from SCM' under Maven.

-3. In the Traget location wizard, proivde the URL:
+3. In the Traget location wizard, proivde the URL: https://github.com/vardhan1192/Rabo-Statement-Processor.git and click finish

+4. Select the project which is listed and clcik finish.

+5. Once the project is imported, right click on the project select Run As -> Spring Boot App